Who5673/coc-nasm/README.md

 :CocRestart
 ```
 - Reload vim or restart your computer if necessary.
+- Now, as I does not use Neovim's Lua, I cannot support you to install this plugin via ~/.config/nvim/init.lua.
+If you know how to install this plugin using Lua, I think you will need to think of about the installation by yourself (even this can work on Neovim via Lua).

 - __Other suggested plugins for coc-nasm__:
 ## Features
 coc-nasm has some special words for NASM to use like: